Klitschko makes serious allegations to Fox News and Tucker Carlson

-Wladimir Klitschko demands support for Ukraine – also from the USA.
+Wladimir Klitschko calls for support for Ukraine – also from the USA.
 Anyone who observes passively is part of the invasion.

 Kyiv – Vitaly Klitschko*, 50, fights as mayor of Kyiv at the center of the war* against the invasion of Russia* in the Ukraine*.
 He and his brother, Wladimir, 45, address the international community in cell phone videos and TV appearances.
 “I am Wladimir Klitschko and I address the whole world. (…) (the war) is happening in the heart of Europe.
 There is no time to wait (…) You must act now.”